 A simple and natural ant trap can be made by mixing equal parts baking soda and powdered sugar.
 The sugar attracts the ants, the baking soda naturally kills them.

 Using shallow dishes, strategically place this mixture in the areas where you experience the most ant traffic.
 These traps can also be placed outside, particularly near doors and windows.

 Not unlike the aforementioned essential oils and vinegar, cinnamon and cinnamon oil work to deter ants by interfering with their pheromone trails.
 Dispense the cinnamon in whatever form throughout ant problem areas.
 When used around window sills, baseboards, near doors and alongside countertops, cinnamon helps prevent ants from entering your home.

 Like baking soda, cornmeal is a natural ant killer.
 Broadcast cornmeal near possible ant entry points, including windowsills, doorways, and other locations ants commonly frequent.
 This method can take some time, but it’s quite effective in the long run.

 This is a natural way to attack the ant colony directly.
 It’s simple: boil a few liters or more of water and then pour it directly onto the ants’ mound (this can be dangerous, so please exercise extreme caution).
 Adding a water-soluble insecticide, essential oils, or soap to the boiled water will serve to make this method even more effective.
 You may have to repeat this process two to three times to completely eliminate the colony.

-Used much like cinnamon, coffee grounds can be used throughout problem areas, various perimeters, and on the ant colony directly.
+Used much like cinnamon, coffee grounds can be used both inside and outside to repel ants.
+Sprinkle the grounds along entry points to prevent ants from entering your home, and outside on the ant colony directly.
 Sometimes blanketing an ant mound with coffee grounds is enough to get the entire colony to relocate.
-This method works best in conjunction with other natural approaches, like the ones mentioned above.